amadeus4dev/developer-guides/guides/authorization.md

 ### Client Credential Grant

 Client Credentials is the grant used in __Amadeus for Developers__.
-Let's see how it works and kind of parameters are necesary to perform the authentication.
+Let's see how it works and the kind of parameters needed to perform the authorization.

-#### Authentication Flow
+#### Request/Response Flow

 To request an access token you will need to send a POST request with following body parameters to the authorization server: